 by Nancy L. Mace, MA and Peter V. Rabins, MD, MPH

-The 36-Hour Day, 5th Edition is the essential guide of practical advice for families who love and care for elderly parents and loved ones with Alzheimer disease.
-Whether a person has Alzheimer disease or another form of dementia, he or she will face a host of problems.
+The 36-Hour Day, 5th Edition is the essential guide of practical advice for families who love and care for elderly parents and loved ones with Alzheimer’s disease.

 The 36-Hour Day will help family members and caregivers address these challenges and simultaneously cope with their own emotions and needs.
 This new edition features an expanded section on planning ahead while staying true to the book’s original mission – providing helpful information in a conversational tone that speaks directly to readers.

 Dancing with Rose: Finding Life in the Land of Alzheimer’s

 by Lauren Kessler